filipenovais/PixelGeneticAlgorithm/README.md

 - Name: Pixel Genetic Algorithm
 - Year: 2018
-- Description: Genetic algorithm where each pixel color ([R, G, B]) represents a chromossome in the population and the goal is to reach a target color.
+- Description: Genetic algorithm where each pixel colour ([R, G, B]) represents a chromosome in the population and the goal is to reach a target colour.
 To evolve to the next generation the user has to click with his mouse.
-The number of pixels/individuals in the population can be changed and the target color changes randomly after the best chromossome in the population reaches the target chromossome (see pictures below).
+The number of pixels/individuals in the population can be changed and the target colour changes randomly after the best chromosome in the population reaches the target chromosome (see pictures below).

 ![alt text](https://github.com/filipenovais/PixelGeneticAlgorithm/blob/master/pixelGAinit.png)